The U.S. Embassy in Guatemala City has suspended routine consular services due to Covid-19.

 To request an emergency appointment contact us through email email@example.com

-All visitors and their belongings will need to pass through security screening before entering the Embassy.
-The items listed below are prohibited inside the building.
-The Embassy does not temporarily store or hold prohibited items.
+All visitors and their belongings must pass through security screening before entering the Embassy.

-- Electrical devices such as cell phones, tablets, smart watches, cameras, video cameras, MP3s or any recording devices
+- Electrical devices such as cell phones, tablets, smart watches, cameras or any recording devices

 - Cell phone chargers